 Each Ginnie Mae security represents an undivided ownership interest in a pool of single family mortgage loans.
 The Authority does not show the single family mortgage loans represented by Ginnie Mae securities as assets in its financial statements.
 The Authority services all Ginnie Mae Mortgage Loans, including those in securities sold to third parties, and pays the amount calculated to be due for each security regardless of when or if any particular borrower has made the loan payment to the Authority.
-Under Ginnie Mae's current policy, the Authority must continue making such payments for Ginnie Mae Mortgage Loans that are in forbearance pursuant to the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
-See "Servicing of Single Family Mortgage Loans" below for more information on the Authority's forbearance agreements.
-The Authority can give no assurance Ginnie Mae's current policy will not change.

-For certain aggregate information concerning single family mortgage loans securitized by the issuance of Ginnie Mae securities, including forbearance agreements, delinquent payments and foreclosures, see "Ginnie Mae Mortgage Loans Sold to Third Parties" in Appendix B.
+For certain aggregate information concerning single family mortgage loans securitized by the issuance of Ginnie Mae securities, including delinquent payments and foreclosures, see "Ginnie Mae Mortgage Loans Sold to Third Parties" in Appendix B.